Dog and Cat Desexing guide in New Zealand

 Where Can I Desex My Dog for Free?

-Finding free desexing services for your dog in New Zealand may depend on different factors, including your location, the resources available in your community, and any ongoing campaigns or initiatives by animal welfare organizations.
+Finding free desexing services for your dog in New Zealand may depend on your location, the resources available in your city, and any ongoing campaigns or initiatives by animal welfare organizations.
 While free desexing services are less common, there are instances where subsidized or low-cost options may be available.
 Here are some potential avenues to explore:

 1. SPCA Desexing: